augustoasilva/simple-site-health-check-go/README.md

 # Simple Website Health Check Made With Go

 This is just a simple Go application made while I was studying.
+It is intended to check if a site is healthy or not by calling it and verifying if it returns a 200 http status code in the response.

 ## How to use